 3. Why did Wilson fail in his attempt to develop a more moral, less imperialistic policy in Latin America?
 Were his involvements really an attempt to create a new mutual relationship between the United States and the neighboring republics, or was it just an alternative form of American domination?

 4. Was the United States genuinely neutral during the first years of World War I, or was it biased in favor of the Allies and against Germany?
 Was it possible for the United States to remain neutral?
 Why or why not?
-See boxed quotes on pages 670 and 673.
+(See boxed quotes on pages 670 and 673.)

 5. What were the ideological results of Wilson’s proclamation of World War I as a “war to end all wars” and “a war to make the world safe for democracy”?
-See boxed quote on page 674.
+(See boxed quote on page 674.)

 6. Was it necessary to suppress dissent in order to win the war?
-See boxed quote on page 681.
+(See boxed quote on page 681.)

 7. Was the Treaty of Versailles a violation of Wilson’s high wartime ideals or the best that could have been achieved under the circumstances?
-See boxed quotes on pages 685 and 686.
+(See boxed quotes on pages 685 and 686.)

 8. What was the fundamental reason America failed to join the League of Nations?